Twitter’s abuse problem is absolutely a failure of leadership

 “We rely on algorithms to our peril,” he adds.

-There’s also the unfortunate contrast between Twitter giving U.S. president Donald Trump the thumbs up to tweet-threaten nuclear apocalypse because it’s “newsworthy” vs a victim of sexual abuse, by an abuser whose name is now all over the news because of new allegations of abuse, being silenced because, well, why??
+There’s also the unfortunate contrast between Twitter giving U.S. president Donald Trump the thumbs up to tweet-threaten nuclear apocalypse because it’s “newsworthy” vs a victim of sexual abuse, by an abuser whose name is now all over the news on account of new allegations of abuse, being silenced because, well, why??

 Twitter has clearly not fixed the problem of abuse on its platform and very clearly also continues to fail to fix the problem of abuse on its platform.